Apple's iPhones hit a wall. Now we know how bad it is

 Apple's quarterly earnings were a strong reminder of just how important the iPhone is.

 Despite its issues, Apple's still making money though.
-Net income fell less than one percent to $19.9 billion, or $4.18 per share.
+Net income fell less than 1 percent to $19.9 billion, or $4.18 per share.
 That was higher than Wall Street's expectations of $4.17 per share.

 First published Jan.
 29 at 1:35 p.m.
 PT.